DreamOverseas/mail-server/README.md

 As usual, 200 for OK and MEHHHH otherwise...

 #### 9. Coupon distribution API set [Tencent_SMTP]
 Receives coupon code, and generate QR code then send as attatchment to the user's email given in request.
-Currently supported 1# Club and RHP. \
+Currently supported 1# Club, RHP and WCOxWTC. \
 **Example HTTP Request**:
 ```bash
 POST https://mail-service.do360.com/roseneathpark/coupon_distribute